 Passing a kidney stone can be excruciatingly painful.
 Anybody who has ever passed a kidney stone can instantly relate to the sharp, jabbing pain that could be labelled as almost debilitating.
 Statistics show kidney stones occur more commonly in men than in women.
-The scariest part about the whole thing is that kidney stones happen to recur in patients on an average of ten to fifteen years, if appropriate preventive measures are not followed.
-The kidneys are two pear shaped organs in our body that performs the essential functions of removing waste products from the blood and regulating the water-fluid levels.
+The scariest part about the whole thing is that kidney stones happen to recur in patients on an average of ten to fifteen years if appropriate preventive measures are not followed.
+The kidneys are two pear-shaped organs in our body that perform the essential functions of removing waste products from the blood and regulating the water-fluid levels.
 The kidneys primarily receive blood through the renal artery.

 Urology is the branch of medicine that focuses on surgical and medical diseases of the male and female urinary-tract system and the especially the male reproductive organs.
 This field covers the diagnosis and treatment of various urological diseases, including electrolyte disturbances and hypertension, and the care of those requiring renal replacement therapy, including dialysis and renal transplant patients.

 A top urology care hospital in India, Fortis provides the best medical services in terms of fine, timely diagnosis and advanced clinical treatments.
 Fortis has some of the best urologists in India who provide the most advanced diagnostics, comprehensive pre-operative evaluation and dialysis support and complete post-operative care to minimize chances of infection.